Who Is Liable in a Self-Driving Car Crash?

 In addition to the issues previously outlined, it’s worth considering some other contributing factors to auto accidents that could impact liability.

-While a car is self-driving, it’s important to note that the negligence of other drivers could be the true cause of an accident.
+- Other vehicles and motorists - While a car is self-driving, it’s important to note that the negligence of other drivers could be the true cause of an accident.
 This is particularly true of normal vehicles that are speeding or being driven recklessly.

-Poor road conditions are always a hazard whether you’re in a self-driving vehicle or a normal vehicle.
+- Road conditions - Poor road conditions are always a hazard whether you’re in a self-driving vehicle or a normal vehicle.
 This includes issues like debris in the road, damaged roads, or poorly designed roads in general.

-Rain, snow, ice, and high winds can all make roadways hazardous.
+- Weather conditions - Rain, snow, ice, and high winds can all make roadways hazardous.
 Self-driving vehicles could be used safely in normal driving and weather conditions, but they could be quite unsafe in less-than-optimal conditions.